 Artist | Tutor | Writer | Inclusion advocate

-Participates in the arts sector as an independent Art professional - as artist, art writer, tutor, curator, photographer
+Participates in the arts sector as an independent Art professional - a practicing artist, art writer, tutor, curator, photographer, and creative connector/networker

-Ursula is a member of the University of Kwazulu-Natal Alumni, is well travelled, and maintains a wide network of academics and artists around the world.
-In 2016 she came to represent Yllwbro (an anonymous sibling duo) for the New Perspectives show at Artspace in Auckland and is honoured to be part of the Mokopōpaki whānau (wider family).
+As a member of the University of Kwazulu-Natal Alumni, Ursula is well travelled, and maintains a wide network of academics and artists around the world.
+In 2016 she came to represent Yllwbro (an anonymous sibling duo) for the New Perspectives show at Artspace in Auckland and is honoured to have then been included in the Mokopōpaki whānau (wider family).
 Mokopōpaki is a unique art-promoting entity based in Auckland, New Zealand.

 'of phantom bridges and spirit birds' 2017